Teetee-lab/Flower_Classification_Project/README.md

 ![Flower Image](https://img.freepik.com/free-photo/purple-osteospermum-daisy-flower_1373-16.jpg)

 ## Overview
-In this repository, I have implemented a command line application to train a model and then using the trained model you can input a flower image to predict a flower category.
-I have used the method of transfer learning on a Vgg16_bn pre-trained model.
+In this repository, I have implemented a method of transfer learning on a Vgg16_bn pre-trained model to train a dataset of flower categories.
+The output of the pretrained model is then used to build a command line application that take the image of a flower as input and predict its category.

 ## Dataset Overview
-There are 102 category datasets, consisting of flower categories.
-The flowers are chosen to be flowers commonly occurring in the United Kingdom.
-Each class consists of between 40 and 258 images.
-The images have large scale, pose, and light variations.
-In addition, there are categories that have large variations within the category and several very similar categories.
-The images were randomly scaled, resized also normalized in order to have similar records across the datasets.
+The dataset contains 102 categories of flowers, and the flowers are chosen to be the types of flowers commonly planted and grown in the United Kingdom.
+Each class of the flower consists of 40 and 258 images.
+Aside from that, the images have large scale, pose, and light variations.

+## Transformation
+Due to the large scale of the images, they were randomly scaled, resized, and normalized in order to have similar records across the datasets.

 ## Results
-The model predicted accuracy of 82% on validation data and 90% on unseen flower images.
+The model performed at its best by predicted an accuracy of 82% on validation data and 90% on unseen flower images.

 ## Next Step
-In the future, I will like to increase the data and also try other pre-trained models for improved accuracy.
+I plan to increase the dataset by adding more flower images from other countries, also would like to incorporate other pretrained models.

 ## Installation for Command-line Application
  * Numpy